Sacramento Neighborhoods See Surge In Cockroach Infestations

 SACRAMENTO (CBS 13) — Droves of cockroaches are creeping and crawling through Sacramento neighborhoods.

-Pest control companies say they’re seeing a surge in calls about infestations, which has people wondering: why is this happening now?READ MORE: 'I Miss Him': Communities Remember Loved Ones Lost in San Jose Shooting
+Pest control companies say they’re seeing a surge in calls about infestations, which has people wondering: why is this happening now?READ MORE: NorCal Highs Could Hit 108 On Memorial Day, Excessive Heat Watch Issued

 CBS13 is hearing some of the biggest concerns coming from people in the Pocket area who find huge roaches, oftentimes in the garage.